-- Cooperative meetings and dialog between ASI's Wool Council and shearers continue to address challenges with the wool industry today and in the future. - A grant totaling \$25,000 was given to five shearing firms to aid in purchasing new wool presses, ultimately impacting nearly 500,000 sheep annually. - Materials were updated and printed, including a Shearing Pattern Poster and Wool Press Record. - The Wool Classing Program was updated to make the program more suitable for all regions of the country. - Certified Wool Classing program and schools continue to be well attended in the United States providing wool education.
-As, the participant profile has changed from predominantly growers to wool artisans and small-scale fiber processors, a new section was added to address producing wool for niche markets. - Wool testing on the OFDA continues to be an important method of improving wool clips and their value.
-The FibreLux is being borrowed by producers to assist in fiber diameter measurement and wool and sheep sorting.
+- Cooperative meetings and dialog between ASI's Wool Council and shearers continue to address challenges with the wool industry today and in the future. - A grant totaling \$25,000 was given to five shearing firms to aid in purchasing new wool presses, ultimately impacting nearly 500,000 sheep annually. - Materials were updated and printed, including a Shearing Pattern Poster and Wool Press Record. - The Wool Classing Program was updated to make the program more suitable for all regions of the country. - Wool testing on the OFDA continues to be an important method of improving wool clips and their value.
+The FibreLux is being borrowed by producers to assist in fiber diameter measurement and wool and sheep sorting. - Secured commercial wool testing options through the New Zealand Wool Testing Authority until a new commercial lab in San Angelo, Texas supported by the American sheep industry is fully operational in 2022.

-- Completion of the Secure Sheep and Wool Supply Plan. - Completion of the American Wool Assurance program in addition to creating an online module and gaining producer support and use of the program. - Update, print and distribute important educational materials including: wool grades brochure, sheep breeds poster, preparation steps to a quality clip, shearing videos, and fiber-to-fabric sample cards. - Continuation of the Wool Press Grant. - Support of a commercial wool testing lab as the industry changes and transitions.
+- Implementation of the Secure Sheep and Wool Supply Plan. - Implementation of the American Wool Assurance program in addition to creating an online module and gaining producer support and use of the program. - Update, print and distribute important educational materials including: wool grades brochure, sheep breeds poster, preparation steps to a quality clip, shearing videos, and fiber-to-fabric sample cards. - Continuation of the Wool Press Grant. - Support of a commercial wool testing lab as the industry changes and transitions.